HomeJapaneseGlossary › whack-a-mouse

 Pronunciation

-もぐら叩き is written in kanji and hiragana.
+もぐら叩き is written using kanji.
 Romanised as moguratataki, it sounds roughly like "moh-goo-rah-tah-tah-kee" to an English ear.

 Related words